hammerheim-game/hammerheim-rules/5-warbands.md

 them into shapes and forms of his choosing.
 Profile M WS BS S T W I A Ld
 5 4 4 3 3 1 6 1 8
-Weapons/Armour: Shadow Weavers may be equipped with weapons and armour chosen from the Shadow Warrior Equipment list, but they may not cast spells if wearing armour.
+Weapons/Armor: Shadow Weavers may be equipped with weapons and armor chosen from the Shadow Warrior Equipment list, but they may not cast spells if wearing armor.
 Skills: The Shadow Weaver may choose from Combat, Academic, & Speed when he gains a new skill.
 In addition, the Shadow Weaver may choose from the Shadow Warrior